***Doctor Who Spoiler Ahead***

 “Clara in Doctor Who!” she replied with excitement.

-In other words, when Sally spoke of someone dying and coming alive again, she was talking about Clara Oswald.
+In other words, when Sally spoke of someone dying and coming alive again, she was talking about Clara Oswald, a character in the science fiction show Doctor Who.

 It remains to be seen if Sally took this particular (and extremely beautiful) monologue as much to heart as she did Clara Oswald’s ability to die in one life and (it seems) come back in another!